-EASY TO GET PLENARY INDULGENCE-HUGE GRACE SHORTENS PURGATORY TIME
+GET A PLENARY INDULGENCE-HUGE GRACE SHORTENS PURGATORY TIME

 The other conditions are really easy.
 You say the Apostles creed, one Our Father and perhaps one Hail Mary, which takes very little time.
-People should pray for the pope’s intentions which in April is for addicts to receive help and accompaniment.
+People should pray for the pope’s intentions.

 Catechism 1032: “From the beginning the Church has honored the memory of the dead and offered prayers in suffrage for them, above all the Eucharistic sacrifice, so that, thus purified, they may attain the beatific vision of God.
 The Church also commends almsgiving, indulgences, and works of penance undertaken on behalf of the dead."